sistla-gautam/second-brain/2Areas/CAT revision/quant/Geometry.md

 ###### right angle triangles
 - for a right angle triangle, we have
 	- 2R = h, where h is the hypotenuse
-	- r = h - s, where h is the hypo and s is the semiperimeter
+	- r = s - h, where h is the hypo and s is the semiperimeter

 ###### conditions for forming triangles
 - based on the sides